- Age - 21 years or older

 Chief Judge are required before an invitation will be issued or before an

 individual may apply.
-It is recommend that the candidate has worked a minimum
+It is recommended that the candidate has worked a minimum

 of 25 sessions during the previous year (12 months) to be eligible